-Normally, our 1:8 scale Back to the Future DeLorean from Eaglemoss is powered by three AAA batteries.
+Normally, our Eaglemoss 1:8 scale Back to the Future DeLorean is powered by three AAA batteries.
 For normal operation of the stock build, this is fine.
 However, it is likely insufficient to power any additional electronic modifications, such as EL Rope or a custom Flux Capacitor/XMAS tree.
 Also, the stock circuit board draws power even when no lights in the car are on, so the batteries die faster.

 To the rescue comes Corrie and Chloe from Model Modz!
 They have created The Power Mod kit that replaces the use of batteries with an AC/DC adapter and custom power wiring.
 It is built in the UK and costs £40.

 The Power Mod includes: